 In-Tray Examples and Tips

-Learn more about the in-tray and e-tray exercises.
-Here we provide examples of questions as they appear in our online in-tray practice, together with important tips and guidance.
+Learn more about the in-tray exercises.
+Here we provide examples of questions similar to our online in-tray practice, together with important tips and guidance.

 |In-Tray Practice |